 Third parties that generate value – and risks

 No company is an island.
 To a greater or lesser extent, they all benefit from relationships with suppliers of raw materials and products, business representatives, service providers and partners.
-It is a complex ecosystem that presents opportunities and risks: these relationships can raise competitiveness, the level of innovation and value-added, but also open the door to potential conflicts of interest, compliance violations and other damages to a healthy business environment.
-Strong and well-structured governance to manage this ecosystem is critical to avoiding unfavorable situations – especially in a scenario such as that prevailing in Brazil, where discussions on compliance and the fight against bad corporate practices have been more evident than ever before.
-Robust management tools can shield organizations from harm to their public image, financial loss and involvement in illegalities arising from their relationship with third parties.
+It is a complex ecosystem that presents opportunities and risks: these relationships can raise the level of competitiveness, innovation and added value, but they can also open the door to potential conflicts of interest, compliance violations and other damages to a healthy business environment.
+Having a strong and well-structured governance to manage this ecosystem is critical to avoiding unfavorable situations – especially in a scenario such the Brazilian one, where discussions on compliance and the fight against bad corporate practices have been more evident than ever before.
+Robust management tools can shield organizations from public image harms, financial loss and involvement in illegalities arising from their relationship with third parties.

-The concern of companies with risk management and third-party governance is reflected in “Focusing on the Climb Ahead”, a global survey conducted by Deloitte.
+Companies’ concerns regarding risk management and third-party governance is reflected in “Focusing on the Climb Ahead”, a global survey conducted by Deloitte.
 The study interviewed nearly 1,000 organizations from various sectors in the Americas, Europe, the Middle East, Asia and Africa and shows that the level of maturity on these issues is growing, as well as investments in the area and the structuring of mechanisms to mitigate risks.
 At the same time, there are still great opportunities for advancement in many of the companies consulted.
-Less than 10% of respondents stated that they use customized technologies to manage their third-party governance; and only 2% of participants monitor their suppliers’ entire supply chain, which increases the risk of violations of human rights, labor laws and other non-conformities.
+Less than 10% of the respondents stated that they use customized technologies to manage their third-party governance; and only 2% of the participants monitor their suppliers’ entire supply chain, which increases the risk of violations of human rights, labor laws and other non-conformities.

 Camila mentions cases of giant companies that have had similarly significant losses due to participants in their ecosystems.
-“In 2017, British Airways suffered a breakdown in its systems, which caused a total shutdown of its activities for three days.
+“In 2017, British Airways suffered an IT breakdown, which caused a total shutdown of its activities for three days.
 Imagine the loss.
 The cause was an outsourced worker who tripped over a cable and shut down a server”, she reports.
 Another example was the invasion of the database of the US retail chain Target in 2013.
-A hacker took advantage of the vulnerability of one of the company’s suppliers and obtained personal data from more than 41 million customers.
+A hacker took advantage of a vulnerability from one of the company’s suppliers and obtained personal data from more than 41 million customers.
 “The result was a $ 500 billion drop in market value”, recalls Camila.

 The “Focusing on the Climb Ahead” survey sought to determine the priorities of the companies participating in the survey regarding risk management in third party governance.
 In descending order, these were the most mentioned topics: